 Looking for accommodation tips, where to eat and how to get around?
-Read these posts: Colombia Travel Guide: Budget accommodation, restaurants and bars and How to get around in Colombia
+Read these posts: Budget accommodation, restaurants and bars in Colombia and How to get around in Colombia

 - This was just a stopover – I had booked a flight to Medellín with Viva Colombia the next morning.
 It was here that I encountered Colombian hospitality for the first time as a friend in Germany arranged for me to stay at his Colombian friend’s family for the night – organised during my flight to Bogotá a few hours before my arrival.
 Welcomed with open arms and a very warm smile.

 - El Poblado is the most recommended neighbourhood in the City of Eternal Spring (yes, perfect weather year round) – it’s probably the safest and it is obviously a wealthier part.
 You’ll be spoiled with a choice of boutique cafés and restaurants, shops, upbeat hostels/hotels and amazing nightlife.